Deabute/plan-client/docs/Contributing/Contributor_Roster.md

 ### Project Maintainers

 - Client
-  - Paul Beaudet(FT) Feb 2021 to Current (590 commits prior to open sourcing the project separating it from services in December)
+  - Paul Beaudet(FT) Feb 2021 to Current (590 commits before open-sourcing the project separating it from services in December)
 - Services
   - Paul Beaudet(FT) Jul 2021 to Current
 - Admin